 The below is a guest blog by Gene Marks, a CPA, author, columnist, and owner of The Marks Group.
 Gene writes every day on small business for the Washington Post; twice a week for Forbes and weekly for Inc, & Entrepreneur.

-When people ask me what customer relationship management (CRM) system to buy I always recommend that, whatever the choice, the application should be cloud-based.
+When people ask me what CRM system to buy I always recommend that, whatever the choice, the application should be cloud-based.
 Why?
 It’s because cloud-based applications integrate much better with each other.
 Changes can be made in one place, rather than in hundreds of thousands of separate installations.
 Updates are quicker.
 The tools are more consistent.
 Programmers can more easily access data.
 Support is faster.
 The best CRM systems, like Zoho CRM, offer applications and tools so that third parties can build custom solutions and connect their systems in order to provide a more powerful experience for their users.

 Because of this, most of my CRM clients use one or two third-party add-ons, and the best CRM platforms provide many choices.
 So what are some of the most popular types of add-ons?
 Here are the top four.